Tongxin-Sun/full_stack_open/docs/FullStackOpen/part0.md

 In traditional web applications, the browser is "dumb".
 It only fetches HTML data from the server, and all application logic is on the server.
 A server can be created using JavaSpring, Python Flask or Ruby on Rails to name just a few examples.

 ## Running application logic in the browser

+By default, Chromium-based browsers are not too good at displaying JSON data.
+Plugins can be used to handle the formatting.
+Install, for example, JSONView on Chrome, and reload the page.
+The data is now nicely formatted.